Easy Acrylic Painting Ideas: Abstract Landscape

 I also painted a wash of the sky and ground colors lightened up with white, to create some changes in value and carry more attention to my hot spot.

-Paint Brushes Are Your Tools, Choose them Well
+Paint Brushes Are Your Tools, Choose and Store them Well.
+A zippered case to go is very useful.

 Tips on How to Find Painting Ideas